Sahas2711/Medvision_AI/frontend/README.md

 3. **Model Selection**: Choose specific analysis type
 4. **TB Analysis**: Use "Analyze TB" button for tuberculosis-specific analysis with 3-image output
 5. **Skin Cancer Analysis**: Use "Analyze Skin Cancer" button for skin cancer-specific analysis
+6. **Liver Cirrhosis Analysis**: Use "Analyze Liver Cirrhosis" button for liver-specific analysis

 ### Button Visibility Logic
 - **General Analysis**: Always visible for all disease types
 - **TB Button**: Only visible when "Tuberculosis Detection" is selected
 - **Skin Cancer Button**: Only visible when "Skin Cancer Detection" is selected
+- **Liver Cirrhosis Button**: Only visible when "Liver Cirrhosis Detection" is selected

 ## Technical Implementation